Drug updated on 12/11/2024

 - This summary is based on the review of 13 systematic review(s)/meta-analysis(es).
 [1-13]

-- Weight Loss: Tirzepatide significantly reduced body weight, BMI, and waist circumference compared to placebo, GLP-1 receptor agonists (GLP-1 RAs), and insulin.
+- Weight Loss: Tirzepatide significantly reduced body weight, body mass index (BMI), and waist circumference compared to placebo, GLP-1 receptor agonists (GLP-1 RAs), and insulin.
 Weight loss was dose-dependent, with mean differences in body weight percentage change ranging from -8.07% to -11.83%, and absolute weight loss ranging from -7.5 kg to -11.5 kg, depending on the dose.

-- Metabolic Markers: Tirzepatide improved various metabolic markers, including reductions in blood pressure, triglycerides, and increases in HDL cholesterol.
+- Metabolic Markers: Tirzepatide improved various metabolic markers, including reductions in blood pressure, triglycerides, and increases in high-density lipoprotein (HDL) cholesterol.
 It also showed improvements in fasting blood glucose and lipid profiles, particularly in higher dose groups.

 - Cardiovascular Outcomes: Tirzepatide showed no significant increase in the risk of major cardiovascular events (MACE-4) compared to controls, with potential advantages in reducing cardiovascular outcomes among GLP-1 RAs.